markfinal/cruiz-docs/docs/index.md

 Multiple recipes can be loaded, each into their own tab.

+Commands are run on the recipe with focus.
+There is a choice in the UI of using the following to invoke commands:

+1. keyboard shortcuts, defined in preferences
+2. menu options from the Commands menu in each recipe tab
+3. toolbar buttons across the top of each recipe tab

 ## Manage local caches
 Conan supports local caches in different locations.
 Working with different projects may require a different local cache for each.
 This can be done with environment variables.